tejasruikar/tejasruikar.github.io/content/articles/pelican.md

 Some potential enhancements I'm considering:

-- Add a comment system (possibly using GitHub Discussions or Giscus)
 - Implement a search functionality
 - Add syntax highlighting for code blocks
 - Create more custom theme features